Galileo (1975 film): Music

 For the 1947 stage production, Hanns Eisler composed music for a series of songs that were sung by a trio of boys at the beginning of each of the fourteen different scenes of the play.
 In addition, the ninth scene is a musical entertainment occurring on April Fool's Day, 1632.
 Historically, 1632 was one year before Galileo was convicted of heresy by the Roman Inquisition.
 The Ballad Singer and his wife sing about Galileo's effect on civil order to a rowdy crowd.
 Eisler composed the music for the ballad, which included orchestration for seventeen instruments.
 A recording of Eisler himself singing this ballad has been released, together with many other recordings related to the collaboration of Laughton, Brecht, and Eisler.
 Since 1930, Eisler had been Brecht's close friend and collaborator, and their collaboration continued after they had both decamped from Hollywood to East Berlin.

 The film retains both the songs for boys' voices and the ballad.
-During production of the film, it was discovered that the scores for most of the instruments in Eisler's orchestration of the ballad were lost.
+During production, it was discovered that the scores for most of the instruments in Eisler's orchestration of the ballad were lost.
 Losey had Richard Hartley finish the orchestration anew.
 The Ballad Singer was played by Clive Revill, and his wife by Georgia Brown.
 The orchestra is apparently uncredited.

 Filming and post-production

-Joseph Losey had been the director for the 1947 theatrical productions.
-He was selected by Brecht himself, and he gained an intimate knowledge of Brecht's intentions for the play.
+Losey had overseen the 1947 theatrical productions, and was selected by Brecht himself.
+He gained an intimate knowledge of Brecht's intentions.
 Referring to the first production in Los Angeles, John Houseman said later, "Joe was to be the director of this, which really meant ... that actually Brecht would produce and direct himself with aid from Charles Laughton."
 James Lyon comments that "Because he was willing to learn, Losey qualified as Brecht's kind of director.
 He seems to have been one of the rare theater and film people in America who recognized Brecht's genius at once and at least partially understood him."
 Losey produced and directed the subsequent New York production after Brecht had left the US.
 He wrote at the time, "It is such a great play, so clean and clear and architectural ... what I have worked for and prepared for my entire life."

-In Losey's film version he maintained several theatrical concepts that had been part of the 1947 theatrical production.
+In Losey's film version, he maintained several theatrical concepts that had been part of the 1947 theatrical production.
 These included the use of a trio of young boys whose songs preview parts of the plot, and also the staging of Galileo's recantation against a shadow-filled white screen (cyclorama).
 Losey's opening shot, an overhead view of the film sound stage, also calls attention to the theatricality of the production.
 At times, the film's characters speak directly at the camera to address the audience.

-Losey's long-time collaborator Reginald Beck was the film's editor.
+Losey's long-time collaborator Reginald Beck served as editor.
 Critic Tom Milne remarked that the "smooth theatrical continuity tends to blunt the raw edges of Brecht's distancing effects".